aklump/live_dev_porter/documentation/source/plugins.md

     ```
     └── pantheon
         ├── README.md
+        ├── config.yml
         └── plugin.sh
     ```
+2. _config.yml_ should all configuration that the plugin is expecting to use.
-2. _plugin.sh_ should contain functions; all that are public must be prefixed by the plugin name:
+3. _plugin.sh_ should contain functions; all that are public must be prefixed by the plugin name:
     ```bash
     function pantheon_init() {
       eval $(_get_file_ignore_paths)